 The latest Future Trends Survey, published by the Royal Institute of British Architects (RIBA), shows a decrease of 3% in average earnings bringing the average salary in the UK to around £40,000.
 The largest fall in earnings is with sole principals, a quarter of whom are receiving less than £18,500 per annum.
 This is compared to principals in partnership who continue to average a salary of around £50,000.

 Though most architecture firms have benefited from a steady upturn in the economy over the past few years, architect salaries remain low.
 According to U.S. Census Bureau, architecture firms have experienced a 11 percent increase in revenue from 2011 to 2012.
-Despite this, as reported by the American Institute of Architects (AIA), the average total compensation for architecture positions—including base salary, overtime, bonuses, and incentive compensation—has increased only slightly over 1 percent per year between 2011 and 2013.
-This 1 percent is barely more than the average increase in compensation between 2008 and 2011, when the construction sector was still in steep decline.
+However, as reported by the American Institute of Architects (AIA), the average total compensation for architecture positions—including base salary, overtime, bonuses, and incentive compensation—has increased only slightly over 1 percent per year between 2011 and 2013.
+This is barely more than the average increase in compensation between 2008 and 2011 when the construction sector was still in steep decline.

 I was asking myself this question a few minutes ago, so went online to do some quick research and Googled “How much do architects earn per hour?”.